coprolit/cli-cheat-sheet/README.md

 git commit -m 'This is a test commit' git status                # List current branch and any changes to commit

-git branch                # Lists branches on current repo and the current branch. git branch newBranch      # Create branch git remote -v             # List the current remote repository git merge newBranch       # Merge the branch you're currently in with another.
-Keep in mind the changes will be incorporated only to the branch you're currently in, not to the other one.
+git branch                # Lists branches on current repo and the current branch git branch newBranch      # Create branch git remote -v             # List the current remote repository git rebase master         # Move the entirety of the current branch on top of master git merge newBranch       # Merge the branch you're currently in with another.
+Keep in mind the changes will be incorporated only to the branch you're currently in, not to the other one
 ```

 ### SSH